apicart/brackets/readme.md

 ```

 ## Event Handlers
-During the development, you will probably need some interactivity.
+Every website needs some interactivity.
 For example after clicking on a button.
-You can do it in two ways as follows.
-First one is by providing to `b-on="event triggeredProcess, event2 anotherTriggeredProcess"`
-or by a function `b-on="event function(), event2 function2()"`;
-Methods receives event and parameters arguments.
-Arguments are always string.
-Inside the methods, you can access and change the data object through `this.someVariable`.
+Every element that should be interactive must have the `b-on=""` attribute.
+There you can set the target event and what should happen when is triggered.
+The syntax is following `b-on="<event name> <callback>; <event name> <triggered callback>, ..."`.
+The callback can have two forms.
+Direct functionality, where the function is connected to the data object like `b-on="click number++` or an independent function `b-on="click updateNumber()"`.
+If you want the callback to be a function, you can provide arguments.
+Those arguments are passed into the target function and are always a string so you have to convert it if you want to get for example a number from it. `b-on="click showAlert(Some text)"`

 ```html
 <div id="app">